The Story Behind the Speakeasy

 Hidden Bookcase Door

-Spalted Maple Bar
+DIY Spalted Maple Bar

 Hand Hewn Barn Beam Light

-Transform reclaimed wood into stunning overhead lighting.
+Transform reclaimed wood into a stunning overhead lighting fixture.

-Paint a Concrete Basement Floor
+Paint the Concrete Floor

 Wood Weathering Technique